UofS-Pulse-Binfo/Helium-Exporter/README.md

 ## Citation

 Reynold L. Tan (2022).
-Helium Exporter: Visualizing large-scale phenotypic data and germplasm pedigrees in Tripal using Helium.
+Helium Data Exporter: Visualizing large-scale phenotypic data and germplasm pedigrees in Tripal using Helium.
 University of Saskatchewan, Pulse Crop Research Group, Saskatoon, SK, Canada.

 This module relies on Tripal and Helium whose citations are below: